PoodleLabs/PoodleLabs.BitcoinBinaryVerificationScripts/README.md

 You should compare the script with the content under 'Windows verification instructions` at https://bitcoincore.org/en/download/.

 Remember: blindly running this script is not verification.
 You're simply trusting me, the author, unless you actually *check* what it's doing.
+The script is documented almost line by line, and if you have *any* questions about what a particular line is doing, you should raise an issue.

 ## Usage